meetuparchive/meetup-web-platform/packages/mwp-app-route-plugin/README.md

 #### Note:
 In order to properly access your LaunchDarkly flags the secret must exist within AWS Secrets Manager.

-The secret ID should be `LaunchDarkly` It should contain a key `apiAccessToken` with the value being the LaunchDarkly SDK key.
+The Secret Name should be `LaunchDarkly` It should contain a key `apiAccessToken` with the value of the LD api key.